our choices matter. buy less, buy better - we'll show you how

-Gather isn't the sort of store you open without a backstory
+Gather isn't the kind of store you open without a back story.

-We know this stuff is easier for some than others.
-So whatever point you're at on your journey towards a life of less waste, you'll find our store is a preach-free zone.
+We know this stuff's easier for some than others.
+So whatever point you're at, you'll find the store is a preach-free zone.

 why reduce and reuse? (and all the other Rs)

 It's simple: the less we use, the better it is for the planet.
 And the problem's bigger than single-use plastic - humans are chomping through the resources of around 1.6 Earths a year.
 Yikes.

 Now's the time for action.
 We can help you take it.

 Yep, big problems need big solutions.
 Here’s the rub: governments and big businesses care when they see you care.
 So, while it's easy to think your everyday actions don't matter, they do.
 They're powerful.
 (And you can get more radical later, if you want to.)

 It’ll save you money, too.
 Good for the planet, good for you.